Lithill/New-Egg-Champion-Website/readme.md

 31) When testing on my iPhone SE, I noticed this new method made the title image and text spill under navigation bars.
 So I changed title image and text sizes to fit.

 33) When testing all mobile sizes in chrome developer tools, I noticed that the title image becomes distorted in 912px x 1368px - Surface Pro 7.
 So I changed the mobile media query to start at 912px instead.

+34) When testing all mobile sizes in chrome developer tools, I noticed that the history link is pushed off the navigation bar in the Galaxy Fold view.
+So I made the link text slightly smaller in mobile view.